 Autism affects each person differently.

 No two people will have the same experience with Autism, but there are some commonalities since it often causes issues with how a person communicates and views the outside world.
 It may affect many social skills, learning, interacting with others, and the ability to function independently of care.

 The EEG will show different electrical signals in the brain of a child with autism compared to a child who is not suffering from ASD.
-Those affected with Autism will often have signature indicators that appear in the front 3/4 of the brain.
+Those affected with autism will often have signature indicators that appear in the front three-fourths of the brain.
 These brainwaves are dominated by a mix of slow (Delta & Theta waves) and high (Beta wave) frequency behavior, whereas a neurotypical patient would usually have one dominant frequency in the alpha band of activity.

 MeRT protocols work by neuromodulating brain waves.
 This optimizes brain communication which helps it to be more organized and in sync.
 This can allow the child to be higher functioning, and in most cases, to have better communication skills, social skills, and more independence, allowing for a higher quality of life for both the patient and the caregiver.*

 Hear it from the Parents…

 “We are dropping a line to thank you for your help last summer with Immanuel.
 My wife and I are RVing this weekend and marveling at how well Immanuel now socializes with other children at the campsite.
 We were here last year around the same time and he needed constant play supervision because he kept arguing & trying to control play.
 This weekend he’s able to go along with what others are playing.

 He is also at a private school with no special ed teacher to support him, and he is able to succeed without the extra support.
 It’s a small classroom, but last year it would have been impossible.
 Immanuel has made such strides socially, with nonverbal cues, being flexible, and regulating his frustrations.